pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[29/06/2016] Section about _Fallout 2 Wanderers Edition_ finished.**
+The section 4.2.1 is finished, coverint the installation of FWE, letting us play a completely different game, harsher and more challenging.

 **[26/06/2016] Section about UI finished.**

 The section 4.1 is finished, covering from the HUD to the Pip-Boy.
 The game should look slightly better now, but not in a blowing-off-your-head way.